Strumenta/tylasu-tutorial/README.md

 ```

 Now we can open a browser at http://localhost:3000 and enjoy typing some code.
-Developers that are familiar with VS Code can use the same keyboard shortcuts here.
+Developers who are familiar with VS Code can use the same keyboard shortcuts here.
 In fact, Microsoft created Monaco to serve as the editor in VS Code.

 ![Editor on the browser](docs/image-1.png)